Proton0/fbutil/fbfill/README.md

-# fbinfo
+# fbfill

-A simple python command that gets the framebuffer  information using adb
+A simple command to fill the framebuffer with a solid color

 ## Run Locally

 Clone the project